-- Refer to Figure 5.8.

-- Plumb from roof to center of chimney.

-- · Drive a nail up through roof to mark center of pipe.

-- Measure to either side of nail and mark the 17 in. x 17 in.

-(432 mm x 432 mm) opening required.

-- Measure opening on the horizontal; actual length may be larger depending on roof pitch.

-- Cut out and frame opening.
+- Refer to Figure 5.8. - Plumb from roof to center of chimney. - Drive a nail up through roof to mark center of pipe. - Measure to either side of nail and mark the 17 in. x 17 in.
+(432 mm x 432 mm) opening required. - Measure opening on the horizontal; actual length may be larger depending on roof pitch. - Cut out and frame opening. - Refer to Chapter 25 of the Uniform Building Code for roof framing details.